China Plans To Make Scratch From Noodles

 In mid-March, Gansu province authorities announced that this year they will train 15,000 people from impoverished areas to make the noodles from scratch.
 The hope is that these new noodlers will land jobs at noodle shops or open their own.
 The government will offer financial incentives to companies and individuals to meet the goal of opening 1,500 new noodle shops in 2019.

 It's not the first noodle initiative.
 Last year, some 12,000 people joined the noodle skills training programs in the province's capital city Lanzhou and in Beijing.
 According to the government, 90 percent of them found noodle-related jobs after.
-Those who left the province for noodle work are earning over 4,000 yuan (about $590) a month.
+Those who left the province for noodle work are earning more than 4,000 yuan (about $590) a month.

 There does seem to be a lot of opportunity in the noodle field.
 China has an estimated 50,000 Lanzhou beef noodle shops, 4,000 of them in the poverty-stricken Gansu province.
-According to the provincial commerce department, the annual noodle shop sales volume in that province alone is 12 billion yuan (about $1.8 billion) and the region employs over 40,000 noodle makers.
+According to the provincial commerce department, the annual noodle shop sales volume in that province alone is 12 billion yuan (about $1.8 billion), and the region employs more than 40,000 noodle-makers.

 But there is only so much that noodles can do in the war against poverty.
 And President Xi Jinping is putting on the pressure by vowing to eradicate rural poverty by 2020.
 There are 16.6 million rural poor in China.